zonemaster/zonemaster-backend/docs/Configuration.md

 A `locale tag` is a locale setting for the available translation of messages without ".UTF-8", which is implied.

-If a new `locale tag` is added to the configuration then the equivalent MO file should be added to Zonemaster-Engine at the correct place so that gettext can retrieve it, or else the added `locale tag` will not add any actual language support.
-See the [Zonemaster-Engine share directory] for the existing PO files that are converted to MO files.
-(Here we should have a link to documentation instead.)

 Removing a language from the configuration file just blocks that language from being allowed.
 If there are more than one `locale tag` (with different country codes) for the same language, then